kartonfarkas/api_docs/source/integrations/integration_guide.rst

 .. image:: /_static/images/AC.png

-During this process, the Automation Center optionally passes a service resource as well (for example an SMS campaign in the SMS Node).
+During this process, the Automation Center optionally passes a service resource as well (for example, an SMS campaign in the SMS node).
 The resource can be selected by the customer during configuring the node by clicking on it.
 When the dialog appears, it calls the partner service to obtain the list of the available resources via the :doc:`automation_center/node_resource_options_endpoint`.